lasseignelab/labwebsite/content/about/_index.md

 ### Tabea Soelter
 ##### _Graduate Research Assistant_

+Tabea is a current Ph.D. student in the Genetics, Genomics and Bioinformatics theme within the UAB Graduate Biomedical Sciences program.
+She has a B.S. in Cell and Molecular Biology from Piedmont College.
+Tabea's interests are widespread with particular curiosity for aging-related processes in disease.
+She is currently working on establishing age-associated signatures across cancers with telomerase promoter mutations using computational approaches.

 ---

 <img src="/about/_index_files/Vishal.jpg" alt="" width="200px"/>
 ### Vishal Oza, Ph.D.
 ##### _Postdoctoral Fellow_

-Vishal is a Postdoctoral Fellow interested in developing methods for analyzing high dimensional biological data through machine learning and network theory approaches.
+Vishal is a Postdoctoral Fellow at University of Alabama at Birmingham.
+He got his PhD from University of Alabama, Tuscaloosa where he developed methods for constructing network models of Drosophila melanogaster metabolome from untargeted metabolomics data.
+His research interests include analyzing high dimensional biological data using machine learning and network theory.
+His current research involves multiomics data integration in cancer and developing network based approaches to compare n=1 patient profiles.

 ---
 ---